I Miss This Boy More Than I Can Say (Letting Max Go to China at 17)

-Due to the craziness of summer schedules, he had to leave early from our family togetherness for the 4th of July, played in Nationals for volleyball in Texas and then Dave plunked him on a plane destined for Shanghai where these wonderful people were waiting with open arms for him:
+Due to the craziness of summer schedules, Max had to leave early from our family togetherness for the 4th of July.
+He played in Nationals for volleyball in Texas, and then Dave plunked him on a plane destined for Shanghai.
+On the other side of the world where these wonderful people were waiting with open arms for him:

-(That’s Dave’s Chinese business partner and his family who came to visit us back HERE…too bad he didn’t bring his white crocs with him because it looks like they would have helped him fit right in 🙂
+That is Dave’s Chinese business partner and his family.
+The ones who came to visit us here in the desert.
+Too bad he didn’t bring his white crocs with him because it looks like they would have helped him fit right in 🙂

-I can’t quite express how grateful I am for them, because I will tell you what:
+I can’t quite express how grateful I am for that awesome family.
+Because I will tell you what:

 THAT is not easy on a mother’s heart.